SurgicalInformatics/healthyr_book/docs/02_basics.md

 Try adding a new variable called `death_over_10m` which indicates whether there were more than 10 million deaths for a cause.
 The new variable should take the form 'Yes' or 'No'.

-Then make it a factor.
+Then make it into a factor.

 Then use `summary()` to find out about it!